Easy Boursin Pasta

 3. Make a hole in the centre of the squash and place your block of Boursin cheese there.
 Drizzle over a touch more olive oil, then place the baking dish in the oven and bake for 30 to 35 minutes.

-4. Meanwhile, cook your pasta according to the package instructions and drain, reserving about 3 - 4 tbsp of the cooked pasta water.
+4. Meanwhile, cook your pasta according to the package instructions and drain, reserving about 3 - 4 tablespoon of the cooked pasta water.

 5. Remove the butternut squash, plum tomatoes, and Boursin from the oven, and add the chopped basil to the dish.
 Use a wooden spoon to stir everything together, gently mashing and breaking apart most of the butternut squash.